Analyzing Ego Networks

 Other Ways of Accounting for Imbalanced Group Sizes in Homophily Metrics

-As may already be evident when constructing a homophily measure that takes into account the population (or local network) proportions of various types of alters, there are four pieces of information that we have to take into account:
+As may already be evident, when constructing a homophily measure that takes into account the population (or local network) proportions of various types of alters, there are four pieces of information that we have to take into account:

 1. Number of alters linked to ego of the same category as ego.